Mickelson says he won't be called as witness in trial

 Mickelson hasn't won since the 2013 British Open, but has two top-10 finishes this year and made this field of 64 as the No. 14 seed.
 Kim, 22, won the 2016 Wyndham Championship but was the last one into the field, joining after Rickie Fowler announced last week he wouldn't play in Austin.

-Mickelson, who has deep experience in match play, made quick work of Kim, winning four of the first seven holes.
+Mickelson, who has experience in match play, made quick work of Kim, winning four of the first seven holes.
 Early mistakes doomed Kim, who followed a double bogey on the second hole with another bogey on No. 3.

-Kim's last chance to stay in the match came with a birdie on the windy 11th green on the banks of the Colorado River that pulled him within three.
-But Mickelson closed him out with two birdies over next four holes.
+Kim's last chance to stay in the match came with a birdie on No. 11 to get within three.
+But he was an inch short of another on the windy 14th green on the banks of the Colorado River and Mickelson closed him out.

 Mickelson plays Thursday against Daniel Berger, who battled Mickelson in a seesaw match here last year, only to concede near the 18th green.
 Berger injured his arm when his club struck a rock on a downswing and he withdrew from the tournament the next day.